 The Student Athlete Orientation starts off with a mandatory Information Seminar.
-During this time many topics are covered, including the following: the responsibilities and conduct of student athletes; drug awareness program; overview of health services and insurance; training room rules and regulation; injury reports; overview of financial aid; overview of Athletic Advising Program; the students athlete's academic responsibilities and the academic progress monitoring system; faculty expectations of students; studying myths, time-management strategies, and study skill tips.
-The remainder of the Athlete Orientation is provided for registration and assessment testing.
+During this time many topics are covered, including the following: the responsibilities and conduct of student athletes; drug awareness program; overview of health services and insurance; training room rules and regulation; injury reports; overview of financial aid; overview of Athletic Advising Program; the students athlete's academic assessment testing.